 WEEKLY STOCK COMMENT: RESTAURANT BRANDS (RBD)

-RBD is one of New Zealand’s major fast food franchise operators.
+Restaurant Brands (RBD) is one of New Zealand’s major fast food franchise operators.
 The company operates the KFC, Pizza Hut, Carl’s Jr. and Starbucks brands along with providing support to New Zealand’s independent franchisees.
-The company recently acquired a number of KFC stores in Australia.
+The company recently acquired a number of KFC stores in Australia

 The KFC business is the flagship brand of the RBD stable.
 The business accounts for more than 70% of group earnings and has been the most successful business for RBD to date.
 We see the KFC business providing stable and visible earnings, and with capital expenditure requirements declining, we expect free cash flow to steadily improve in the future, enabling the business to invest in its growth areas.
 KFC has continued to evolve its product offering to keep pace with its competition where necessary.
-A number of different offers (some limited time) have helped to evolve its menu towards market demands.
-One of the key changes has been to shift a greater level of sales (30-35% of total) to burgers.
+One of the key changes has been to shift a greater level of sales (30-35%of total) to burgers.
 While this does dilute the differentiated offering to its peers of fried chicken, burgers are higher margin.

 RBD has a solid track record, capable management and offers stable earnings.
-The core New Zealand KFC franchise will see free cash flow steadily increase in the coming years, enabling the company to invest in growth areas like KFC Australia, and Hawaii.
+The core New Zealand KFC franchise will see free cash flow steadily increase in the coming years, enabling the company to invest in growth areas like KFC Australia and Carl’s Jr.

-Risks to RBD include; 1) changing consumer tastes, 2) competition, and 3) acquisition risk.
+Risks to RBD include; 1) economic downturn, 2) increased competition, and 3) acquisition risk.